JulienPriam/IDS_with_limited_data/README.md

-# Strath_Project
-AI (Machine Learning) for Cyber Security using Limited Data
+AI (Machine Learning) for Intrusion Detection System using Limited Data